plinss/bindtool/README.md

 The default value is '@'.
 * 'cert_file' is the file name of the certificate or private key used for S/MIME email for the user.
 The default value is the name of the source zone file.
+The tool will first search for a certificate or private key file with the 'user' argument + '@' prepended to the file name, e.g. {{smimea:user}} will search for 'user@example.com', then 'example.com'.
 For certificate files the '.pem' file extension is optional, for private key files the '.key' file extension is optional.
 If an absolute path is not specified, the path for certificate files will be relative to '/etc/ssl/certs' and the path for private key files will be realtive to '/etc/ssl/private' (may be changed in the config file).
 * 'usage' is one of the following: 'pkix-ta', 'pkix-ee', 'dane-ta', or 'dane-ee'.